scr-autopilot/scr-autopilot/README.md

  8. Launch SCR
  9. Run `main.py` (just double-click it)
  10. The autopilot will ask if you want to enable safe mode.
 When you are on a VIP server, it is reccommended to keep the safe mode off.
+ 11. Select if you have HD or FHD resolution (type "hd" without the quotation marks when HD, "fhd" without the quotation marks when FHD)
- 11. Alt+Tab into the Roblox and enjoy autopilot
+ 12. Alt+Tab into the Roblox and enjoy autopilot

 ## FAQ